 Unfortunately, the ladies in my neighborhood shunned me when I had my baby; they wouldn’t attend my baby shower and said, “it’s not right” and I could feel the daggers in their eyes when looking at me in church.
 I didn’t fit in with other young adults because I had a child and I didn’t fit in with older ladies because most of them were married and I wasn’t, so I stopped attending church (although I loved the gospel and all things spiritual) because of disapproval and because there was no place for me-a young, single mother.

 During my transition from child to adult (17 to 24) I didn’t attend church.
-The memory is vividly in my mind of me sitting on my living room couch in Kansas (I was married, my oldest child was seven and I was pregnant with my youngest child) when this powerful impression came to my heart: “Go back to church.”
+The memory is vividly in my mind of me sitting on my living room couch in Kansas in 1993 (I was married, my oldest child was seven and I was pregnant with my youngest child) when this powerful impression came to my heart: “Go back to church.”
 I went back to church that Sunday-seven years after being away; in a new state; as an older me; and the ward members were very welcoming.

 Looking back, I’m thankful to have lived in a new place for 25 years where my husband, sons and I could just be our normal selves.
 I’m truly grateful for the impression of returning to church and that I followed it because it rekindled the testimony of Jesus Christ that was always in my heart.